cuba-platform/jpawebapi/README.md

 ## Overview

-The universal JPA web API enables to load and save any entities defined in the application data model by sending simple HTTP requests.
+The universal JPA web API enables loading and saving any entities defined in the application data model by sending simple HTTP requests.

-This provides an easy way to integrate with a wide range of third-party applications – from the JavaScript code executed in the browser to arbitrary systems running on Java, .NET, PHP or any other platform.
+The add-on provides an easy way to integrate with a wide range of third-party applications – from the JavaScript code executed in the browser to arbitrary systems running on Java, .NET, PHP or any other platform.

 Key API features: